-During 2022, FSAP reviewed 15 new registration applications from entities that wished to register.
-FSAP received seven of those applications in 2022, and the approval process was still underway for six of those as of December 31, 2022 (the remaining one application from 2022 was withdrawn during the year).
-The other eight applications had been received in previous years: two in 2019, one in 2020, and five in 2021.
-Of these, three applications from 2021 were approved in 2022.
-Two applications (one from 2020 and one from 2021) were withdrawn, and the other three applications were still under review as of the end of 2022.
-In total, three new registration applications were approved in 2022.
+During 2023, FSAP reviewed 15 new registration applications from entities that wished to register.
+FSAP received six of those applications in 2023, and the approval process was still underway for all six of those as of December 31, 2023.
+The other nine applications had been received in previous years: two in 2019, one in 2021, and six in 2022.
+Three applications in 2023 (one from 2021 and two from 2022) were withdrawn, and the other six applications were still under review as of the end of 2023.
+No new registration applications were approved in 2023.

-Entity Withdrawals
+Entity Withdrawals and Revocations